gcaeirodias/MitoConsensus/README.md

       [Value used in the script: 1]
 ~~~

-MitoConsensus.sh outputs a series of BAM, FASTQ and FASTA files for each individual and a FASTA file including all sequences from all individuals that can be used for alignment and further filtering.
+MitoConsensus outputs a series of BAM, FASTQ and FASTA files for each individual and a FASTA file including all sequences from all individuals that can be used for alignment and further filtering.
 Further validation of variable positions, particularly low frequency variants, is strongly recomended.

 ## Citation
-Please cite the article where this script was first published: Osborne, Caeiro-Dias, Turner (2024), TITLE, JOURNAL, DOI
+Please cite the article where this script was first published: Osborne MJ, Caeiro-Dias G, Turner T (2024).
+Mitogenomics of a declining species with boom-bust population dynamics.
+Submitted for publication.